Hybrid Commerce Merges Digital and Physical Worlds Together

 Craft a brick-and-mortar store.

 If you’re confident in your own success and have the business case, you should move forward with plans for a physical presence.
-Constantly monitor key metrics to fully grasp how your new business model is faring.

-Strategies for physical shops to embrace hybrid
+Strategies for physical shops to embrace hybrid commerce

-Brick-and-mortar shops looking to enter the digital space should follow these strategies when actually building out an internet presence.
+Brick-and-mortar shops looking to enter the digital space should follow these strategies when building out an internet presence.

-Launch a user-friendly ecommerce website.
+Launch a user-friendly ecommerce site.

 Run omnichannel marketing campaigns.

-With an omnichannel commerce approach, customers can start their shopping on one platform and continue from another effortlessly.
-Implementing this strategy enables businesses to leverage customer data from various sources and re-engage shoppers who abandon their carts.
+Implementing this ecommerce strategy enables businesses to leverage customer data from various sources and re-engage shoppers who abandon their carts.

 Encourage online reviews and customer feedback.